someengineering/fixinventory/docs/source/manual/cleanup.rst

 Otherwise the ``cleanup`` will only be simulated without actually being deleted.

 Instant cleanup can be triggered via starting the corresponding workflow.
-Please see :ref:`workflow-cleanup` or :ref:`workflow-collect_and_cleanup` on how to trigger it manually.
+Please see :ref:`workflow-collect_and_cleanup` on how to trigger it manually.